Judge conditionally approves Purdue Pharma opioid settlement

 Drain noted that none of the four Sacklers who testified offered an explicit apology.
 “A forced apology is not really an apology, so we will have to live without one,” he said.

-One projection commissioned by a group of state attorneys general found that the family’s wealth could rise from the current estimate of $10.7 billion to more than $14 billion by 2030 despite making payments under the settlement.
-That’s because the family could continue to benefit from investment returns and interest payments as they make their gradual contributions under the deal.
+One projection commissioned by a group of attorneys general found that the family’s wealth could rise from the current estimate of $10.7 billion to more than $14 billion by 2030 despite the required payments.
+That’s because the family could continue to benefit from investment returns and interest as they make their gradual contributions over a decade under the deal.

 The settlement also requires members of the Sackler family, who are scattered across the U.S., Britain and elsewhere in Europe, to get out of the opioid business worldwide.